Bill Zeller: Career

 His best-known software project was myTunes, an enhancement for Apple's iTunes software that enables users to copy music between computers on a local network.
 Zeller continued creating software in graduate school, with the most recent project before his death being Graph Your Inbox, an extension to the Chrome browser that allowed users to analyze patterns in their own email traffic.
 Zeller also completed internships at Yahoo and Google.

 Zeller served for more than two years as the computer science representative to Princeton's Graduate Student Government, advocating the interests of his fellow graduate students in housing, campus transportation, and other issues.

 He co-authored a paper titled "Government Data and the Invisible Hand", which explained how governments can release public data in ways that will be useful to programmers.
 The paper has been cited over 390 times.

 Death

-Zeller hanged himself in his university apartment early on Sunday, January 2, 2011.
+Zeller hung himself in his university apartment early on Sunday, January 2, 2011.
 Shortly before, he had posted a 4,000-word suicide note on his website, explaining that he had been sexually abused as a young child, and had decided to take his own life as he felt unable to escape the depression and "darkness" that the memories of this abuse had left him.
 He was found by officials from Princeton University.
 As a result of the suicide attempt, he suffered brain damage due to oxygen deprivation and was in a coma at the University Medical Center of Princeton at Plainsboro at Princeton.
 He died following the withdrawal of life support on the evening of January 5, 2011 at age 27.